 The answer to this is "depends".
 To understand why we must first appreciate that IT consists of many ubiquitous and well defined activities that are suitable for cloud provision.
 However, IT also contains many new activities that are not ubiquitous nor well defined and hence aren't suitable for provision as cloud services.
 This of course doesn't mean that such novel activities can't be built on cloud services.

 There is a difference between that which can be provided as a cloud service and that which can be built upon cloud services.
 However, don't get comfortable yet because activities have a lifecycle.
 Business activities themselves undergo a constant transition from innovation to commodity.
 In short that which can be built upon cloud services will eventually become that which is provided as cloud services.
+To make matters worse this is all connected.
+So activities (even practices) are connected together, they're all undergoing transition from one state to another and this is happening in your business.
+You can actually map this out (something we did at Canonical) and use this to your advantage but yes, it's often a complex mess.

 Benefits & Risks.